Evan Andrews - firstname.lastname@example.org

 Jesse D. Lecy - firstname.lastname@example.org

-Dr. Lecy is Assistant Professor of Public Administration and International Affairs in the Maxwell School of Syracuse University.
+Dr. Lecy is Associate Professor of the School of Community Resources and Development at Arizona State University.
 His research focuses on

 Alma Louise Lowry - email@example.com